Discover the Joy of Minimalist Travel: The Ultimate Carry-on Packing List for Men

 Layering (especially with merino garments) allows you to travel light in any season.
 My current layers are:

 • T-Shirts: I travel with three t-shirts, all are Unbound Merino Crew Neck T-Shirts, which are 100% Merino.
-I can wear each of them three to four days in a row without smelling, even in tropical climate.
+I can wear them for three to four days without smelling, even in tropical climates.
 No cotton or polyester shirt would last that long.
 I have worn Icebreaker, Macpac and even Allbirds over the years (yes, they don’t only make shoes), but Unbound Merino t-shirts (with merino wool sourced from Australia) are hands-down the best quality t-shirts I’ve come across to date.
+Regarding sun protection, I compromise and wear my Proviz Reflect360 Long Sleeve Top – a running top usually reserved for cold weather.
+It’s bright and covers my arms but has no advertised UV protection.

-• Down Vest: I used to travel with an Unbound Merino Men’s Merino Tank Top and an Unbound Merino Long Sleeve Crew Shirt (in addition to my t-shirts and hoodie/zipper jacket) but found that was too warm for me.
-So, now I wear an additional outler layer instead on cold days.
+• Down Vest: I used to travel with an Unbound Merino Men’s Merino Tank Top and an Unbound Merino Long Sleeve Crew Shirt (in addition to my T-shirts and hoodie/zipper jacket) but found that was too warm for me.
+So, on cold days, I wear an additional outer layer instead.
 My down vest is ultra-light and fits into a little sack not much larger than my hand.

 • Macpac Mens Uber Light Down Vest